This post was recently updated. Originally published on December 17, 2019.

 Expect the unexpected

 With our BPM engine, you can anticipate the unexpected by building workflows that account for the unique exceptions that are common to your business.
 You can identify common choke points or breakpoints in your order fulfillment process and design contingency workflows that mitigate their downstream effects.
-Because it’s easy to use, with an intuitive graphic UI, it’s less burdensome to test and iterate these workflows, so each time the unexpected occurs, you’re more prepared.
+Because the graphical UI can be used by anyone, it’s less burdensome to test and iterate these workflows, so each time the unexpected occurs, you’re more prepared.

 Clicks.
 Not Code.